lokalized/lokalized-java/README.md

 ### 1. Create Localized Strings Files

-Filenames must conform to the IETF BCP 47 language tag format.
+Filenames must conform to the IETF BCP 47 language tag format, optionally suffixed with `.json`.

 Here is a US English (`en-US`) localized strings file which includes a single localization: